Freddyx94/alx-system_engineering-devops/0x19-postmortem/README.md

 ### Corrective and Preventative Measures

 - Itemized list of ways to prevent it from happening again
 - What can we do better next time?
-Ibrahim